Pokémon Dash: Connectivity to other devices

 Dash has multiplayer support.
-Up to six Nintendo DS units can be connected together.
+Up to six Nintendo DS units can be connected together if they all have a copy of the game.
+In the multiplayer mode, all players control an identical Pikachu.

 Dash features compatibility with the Game Boy Advance games Pokémon Ruby, Sapphire, FireRed, LeafGreen, or Emerald.
 If the player inserts any of those cartridges in Slot 2, and has completed GP mode, they can play courses shaped like the Pokémon in their team.
 The time to complete the courses depends on factors like type and level.

 Development

 Dash was developed for the Nintendo DS by Ambrella, who also developed Hey You, Pikachu! and Pokémon Channel.
 It was first revealed October 7, 2004, as a launch title for Japan.
-Dash was released in Japan on December 2, 2004; Europe on March 11, 2005; North America on March 13, 2005; and Australia on April 7, 2005.
+Dash was released in Japan on December 2, 2004; Europe on March 11, 2005; North America on March 14, 2005; and Australia on April 7, 2005.
 Before the North American release, The Pokémon Center had pre-order deals which included keychains and DS carrying pouches.

 Reception

+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+In Japan, however, Famitsu gave it a score of one eight, one seven, and two eights for a total of 31 out of 40.